Car Audio Grounding Guide - How to Get a Better Amp Ground

 Subwoofer amplifiers can pull a lot of current.

 A monoblock amplifier powering subs needs a strong power and ground path.
-If the ground is weak, the bass may feel weak, the voltage may drop, or the amp may shut down when the bass hits.
+If the ground is weak, the bass may feel weak, voltage may drop, or the amp may shut down when the bass hits.

 A strong subwoofer amp ground matters for: